 You can store this curry in an airtight container in the refrigerator for up to 3 days.
 The curry thickens as it cools.
 Add a little water and reheat in the microwave.

 Chicken curry also freezes well.
-Allow to cool completely and then store in a freezer safe container for up to 2 months.
+Allow it to cool completely, and then store it in a freezer-safe container for up to 2 months.
 Thaw and reheat on the stovetop or microwave.

 More Pumpkin Recipes You’ll Love